gandhi56-zz/unixFS/readme.md

 5. Update buffer: Assigns the file system buffer a value for performing read/write.

-6. ls: Lists the contents of the current working directory along with the number of child contents for each directory or the size of the file.
+6. View the current working directory: Lists the contents of the current working directory along with the number of child contents for each directory or the size of the file.

 7. File resize: Resizes the specified file to a given number of blocks.
 To shrink the file down, the trailing data blocks are erased.
 While to extend the size of the file, the file system first checks if sufficient number of free data blocks are available trailing the current position.
 If unsuccessful, the sliding window algorithm is used to find a window of free blocks of the given size.
 Error is thrown if an allocation is not possible.
 Disk is updated accordingly.